fanfan6ji581/FreelancerRush/README.md

 Freelancer Rush
 <br/>

-1.With Chrome, create a bookmark, then edit it, and use the following codes as the URL.
+1. With Chrome, create a bookmark, then edit it, and use the following codes as the URL.
 <br/>

 javascript:var%20s=document.createElement('script');document.body.appendChild(s);<br/>